OKO - Eye chart

 Learn more about OKO eye chart

-An eye chart is a diagnostic tool used by ophthalmologists and optometrists to assess a patient's visual acuity.
-There are advanced electronic eye charts and standard paper charts that contain various combinations of letters, numbers, or other symbols in different sizes and levels of detail.
+An eye chart is a diagnostic tool used by ophthalmologists and optometrists to assess visual acuity.

-During the eye test, the patient is asked to read or recognize symbols on the chart from a certain distance.
-This test allows the ophthalmologist to assess the patient's ability to read or recognize certain letters or symbols.
-The result of the test is expressed in terms of a coefficient that determines visual acuity.
+During an eye test, the patient is asked to read or recognize symbols on the chart from a specific distance.
+This process helps the ophthalmologist assess the patient’s ability to identify letters, numbers, or symbols of varying sizes.

 Eye charts are used in a variety of contexts, including during standard eye examinations, during vision screening, and to monitor the progress of treatment or correction of vision problems with eyeglasses or contact lenses.
 The best known ophthalmic chart is the Snellen chart, but there are many other variations, including children's charts, "E" shaped charts (Snellen hooks), and charts with symbols for patients who do not know the alphabet.

-It is also interesting to note that the optotypes developed by Snellen are commonly used on road signs, advertisements and outdoor signs, where the size of the symbols is adjusted to the distance from which they should be read.
-It's a simple yet effective way to test and measure visual acuity.
+Interestingly, the optotypes designed by Snellen are commonly used on road signs, advertisements, and outdoor signage, where the size of the symbols is adjusted to ensure readability from a designated distance.
+This simple yet effective approach continues to play a crucial role in vision assessment.

-While the classic eye chart contains standard letters, numbers or symbols in various sizes and levels of detail, the "OKO" eye chart offers a greater variety of optotypes and allows for quick optotype changes, which can be useful for examinations for different age groups or specific patient needs.
-In addition, the Meden-Inmed eye chart is equipped with a modern light source - light-emitting diodes (LEDs).
+While the classic eye chart features standard letters, numbers, or symbols in various sizes and levels of detail, the OKO eye chart offers a wider variety of optotypes and enables quick optotype changes.
+This flexibility is particularly beneficial for examinations involving different age groups or specific patient needs.
+Additionally, the Meden-Inmed eye chart is equipped with a modern light source using light-emitting diodes (LEDs), enhancing visibility and ensuring optimal illumination during testing.

 Technical data: